 The encoding of such scores is achieved in mzIdentML 1.2.0 by making use of a regular expression attached within a <cvParam> at the level of <SpectrumIdentificationItem>.
 The following additional features to be present in mzIdentML 1.2.0 (Figure 2).

-To ensure that downstream software is aware that a file contains modification scores, a CV term is added to the <SpectrumIdenticationProtocol> - “Modification localization scoring” (MS:1002491), as shown in Figure 2a and Table 1.
+To ensure that downstream software is aware that a file contains modification scores, a CV term is added to the <SpectrumIdenticationProtocol> - “Modification localization scoring” (MS:1002491), as shown in Figure 2A and Table 1.
 Some approaches apply a statistical threshold for accepting or rejecting that a modification position has been confidently identified.
 The (re-usable) <Peptide> element has an attribute via which the residue and location of a modification can be recorded.
-To remain backwards compatible, we recommend that the software implementing mod scoring (and export) in mzIdentML should continue to use these attributes, populating with the most likely modification position (Figure 2c).
-A new CV term (REQUIRED when MS:1002491 is present in the protocol) must be added to every <Modification> element – called “modification index” (MS:1002504), where the value serves as a unique identifier (local only to the containing <Peptide>) to be referenced from the PSM (Figure 2d).
+To remain backwards compatible, we recommend that the software implementing mod scoring (and export) in mzIdentML should continue to use these attributes, populating with the most likely modification position (Figure 2C).
+A new CV term (REQUIRED when MS:1002491 is present in the protocol) must be added to every <Modification> element – called “modification index” (MS:1002504), where the value serves as a unique identifier (local only to the containing <Peptide>) to be referenced from the PSM (Figure 2D).